Geralt of Rivia

-Geralt of Rivia (Geralt z Rivii) is a fictional character and the protagonist of The Witcher Saga of short stories and novels by Polish author Andrzej Sapkowski.
+Geralt of Rivia (Geralt z Rivii) is a fictional character and the protagonist of The Witcher series of short stories and novels by Polish author Andrzej Sapkowski.
 He is a magically enhanced monster-hunter known as a "witcher", who possesses supernatural abilities due to his mutations.
-He was described by Péter Apor as a character embodying "the neo-liberal anti-politics" spirit of Polish popular culture of the 1990s, following his debut in the books.

 Geralt of Rivia is also the protagonist in CD Projekt Red's series of video games based on The Witcher.
-In television adaptations, he was portrayed by Michał Żebrowski in The Hexer film and television series, while Henry Cavill portrays the character in the first three seasons of Netflix's The Witcher television series, with Tristan Ruggeri portraying a young Geralt in the first season, and Liam Hemsworth due to take over the role from the fourth season onward.
+In television adaptations, he was portrayed by Michał Żebrowski in The Hexer film and television series.
+Henry Cavill portrays the character in the first three seasons of Netflix's The Witcher television series, with Tristan Ruggeri portraying a young Geralt in the first season, and Liam Hemsworth due to take over the role from the fourth season onward.

 Fictional biography

 Novels

 Geralt is a witcher, a magical mutant made for hunting and killing monsters.
-Shortly after being born, Geralt's mother, Visenna, gives him away to undergo training and, eventually, become a witcher at Kaer Morhen – the stronghold of the witchers.
-Geralt survives mutations during the Trial of the Grasses, thanks to which he gains various witcher traits: high resistance to injury, poison, and diseases, as well as slowed aging, but also infertility; all witchers are infertile.
-He resists the "changes" brought on by the Trial of Grasses better than most.
-This encourages his makers to perform even more dangerous experimental procedures on him, making him lose all body pigmentation.
-Because of his pale skin and white hair, he is also known in the Elder Speech as "Gwynbleidd" (close to the Welsh translation "Blaidd Gwyn"), the White Wolf.
-From the arduous training of Witchers, he becomes a master swordfighter and learns how to use the Signs, simple spells used by the witchers.
+Shortly after being born, Geralt's mother, Visenna, gives him away to undergo training and, eventually, become a witcher at the School of the Wolf at Kaer Morhen – the stronghold of the Wolven school witchers.
+His mentor and father figure there was a wise man and warrior named Vesemir.
+Geralt survives mutations during the Trial of the Grasses, thanks to which he gains various witcher traits: high resistance to injury, poison, and diseases, as well as slowed aging.
+Uniquely, Geralt had an unusual tolerance for the trials and was subjected to experimental mutagens as a result.
+Due to this, it caused the loss of all body pigmentation, leaving him with pale skin and white hair, which is the reason why he is referred to as Gwynbleidd in the Elder speech (close to the Welsh translation "Blaidd Gwyn"), meaning "The White Wolf".

-Despite his name, Geralt does not come from Rivia (although he learns how to mimic a Rivian accent and is later knighted for services to the queen of Rivia): young witchers are encouraged to make up surnames for themselves by master Vesemir, to make their names sound more trustworthy.
-He claims that his first choice was Geralt Roger Eric du Haute-Bellegarde, but this was dismissed by Vesemir as silly and pretentious.
+Despite his name, Geralt does not come from Rivia.
+Geralt received his training as a witcher in Kaer Morhen, which is located in Kaedwen; this is where he may actually be from.
+He added "of Rivia" to his name as he began work as a witcher, under advice from Vesemir that folk would be more trusting of him if he had a surname.
+Years later, he helped Queen Meve of Lyria and Rivia during an important battle, after which she knighted him, officially bestowing on him the title Geralt of Rivia.